ml4ai/delphi/docs/installation.md

   - Python 3.6 is recommended.

-  - You can install and run Delphi under Python 3.7, but you will need to first install Tangent, per the instructions below, before pip-installing the rest of the packages.

 - [Graphviz](https://www.graphviz.org/download/) - Delphi uses this to
   visualize causal analysis graphs.
 See MacOS and Ubuntu notes below for installing graphviz.